aws-samples/bedrock-based-remediations-of-aws-securityhub-control-findings/README.md

 4. **Document Generation**: Based on the input, the function generates the Systems Manager automation document.
 This may involve parsing the input, retrieving relevant information from the knowledge base, and constructing the document using predefined templates or logic.

-5. **Document Storage**: Once the automation document is generated, the function stores it in the CodeCommit repository specified in the stack.
+5. **Document Storage**: Once the automation document is generated, the function stores it in the git repository specified in the stack.

 6. **Output**: The function may return a response indicating the successful generation and storage of the automation document.